| "Kill the Tramp" is a documentary investigation into one

 way recreates events not only before the assassination of the writer

 but after the event and right up to the present day.
+Extensive research was done into the archives of the Ministry of

 the Interior, the Ministry of Foreign Affairs, the Central State